stanleyedward/learn_cuda/12_scan_brentKung/readme.md

 - doubleBUffering is not needed as dont write and read the same element in the same iterations therefore single iteration is okay
 - control divergence is a problem in brentKung unlike koggeStone

-## SOlution to minimize control divergence
+## Solution to minimize control divergence
 - do not assign threads to specific data elements
 - re-index threads on every tieration to differnet elements(general approach to reduce control divergence)